 The leftover residue that builds up on your clothes also builds up inside your washing machine, making your washer less effective over time.

-So, not only is homemade laundry soap bad for your clothes, but it’s also bad for your washing machine.
+So, homemade laundry soap is not only bad for your clothes, but it’s also bad for your washing machine.

 In a nutshell, homemade detergent may not be that effective in cleaning your clothes, especially if you are located in an area where there is a hard water supply.